 A milestone was marked by a project Sarah had wanted to make happen since she had the idea in 2008: to fill empty shop windows in Nottingham City Centre with works of creative brilliance.
 The idea minimised waste on a number of levels by showcasing available space in a positive way for the property owner or agent, by giving creatives the opportunity to communicate works in prime locations and by establishing cheerful and inspirational scenes for the public.
 The idea was finally given the go-ahead for Christmas 2012, with sponsorship from the Nottingham City Council and the BID, and crucial help from Ben Tebbutt of FHP, Bildurn Properties and also from Lambert Smith Hampton, Savills, Nottingham City Council Property Plus, Nottingham Regeneration, Nottingham and Nottinghamshire Futures, Bruton Knowles, London & County, The Exchange and the Park Plaza.
 The finished pieces celebrated the works of Splant, Adam Spinos, Debbie Bryan, Eternal Spirits, Elefair, Rikki Marr, Rob Howie Smith, The Golden Cage, Philip Watts, Dom+Em, Dr Valeria Passetti, and Webs Furniture Training.

-Signature items created over the years have included, the ‘Design Playground’ Rainbow Bench and Muse Desk designed with Yashmit Amit as ‘seriously playful’ furniture for exhibition at Nhow Milano; ‘The Restoration Throne’ designed by Sarah and handmade by craftsman Patrick Turk (which featured prominently in both the Evening Standard and the Independent as a highlight of the Milan Design Festival 2013); ‘Hello Stranger’, a book (image featured – many thanks to Hue of Two) written for art director Elisabetta Scantamburlo and exhibited at Nhow Milano as a giant ‘novella tavolo’ handwritten on tracing paper, bound by St Neots Picture Gallery with a Feature ‘foot’ by Phillip Watts Design, and illustration by flower sculptor Susie Bernhardt Phillips.
-Works have been featured widely on BBC Television, including Regional News, Working Lunch and Inside Out as well as in publications including The Guardian (where in 2015 Chichi the Rocking Piano was listed as one of the 10 best re-designed Pianos), the Sunday Times Style and Vogue.
-Works have been exhibited within the Museum of Modern Art Milan and the Museum of Science and Technology Milan.
+Signature items created over the years have included, the ‘Design Playground’ Rainbow Bench and Muse Desk designed by Sarah and Yash as ‘seriously playful’ furniture for exhibition at Nhow Milano; ‘The Restoration Throne’ designed by Sarah and handmade by craftsman Patrick Turk (which featured prominently in both the Evening Standard and the Independent as a highlight of the Milan Design Festival 2013); ‘Hello Stranger’, a book (image featured – many thanks to Hue of Two) written for art director Elisabetta Scantamburlo and exhibited at Nhow Milano as a giant ‘novella tavolo’ handwritten on tracing paper, bound by St Neots Picture Gallery with a Feature ‘foot’ by Phillip Watts Design, and illustration by flower sculptor Susie Bernhardt Phillips.
+Projects have been featured widely on BBC Television, including Regional News, Working Lunch and Inside Out as well as in publications including The Guardian (where in 2015 Chichi the Rocking Piano was listed as one of the 10 best re-designed Pianos), the Sunday Times Style, and Vogue.
+Pieces have been exhibited within the Museum of Modern Art Milan and the Museum of Science and Technology Milan.